MaRrDG/eDistanta/README.md

 - **Scraping**: Axios and Cheerio for web scraping
 - **Scheduling**: Node-cron for automated tasks
 - **Security**: Helmet, CORS, and rate limiting
+- **Logging**: Winston for structured logging with JSON format in production

 ### Development